Pasanpr/pasanpremaratne.com/src/pages/2018-09-01-using-sourcery-to-implement-equality/index.md

 extension TokenType: AutoEquatable {}
 ```

-The rules we state in a bit will direct Sourcery to look for any types that conform to `AutoEquatable` in our Sources directory and generate `Equatable` conformance for them.
+The rules we state in a bit will direct Sourcery to look for any types that conform to `AutoEquatable` in our Sources directory and auto-generate `Equatable` conformance for them.
 These rules are going to be defined as Stencil templates.
 In the `Sources/SourceryDemo/` subdirectories add a new `Templates` directory and add a `AutoEquatable.stencil` file.

 If you've used a templating language with a web framework this should be intuitive to you.
 At the top of the file let's add a comment marker